baerrus/hasher-server/README.md

 # hasher-server

-## A  highly scalable hash caclulating server in C++.
-Demonstates a vertically scalable server design.
+## A  highly scalable MD5 hash caclulating server in C++.
+Demonstates a vertically scalable network server design.

 # The Architecture